iDEP-SDSU/idep/readme.md

 ```
 As we need so many R packages, this may take several hours.

-3. Download iDEP source code and example data files from Github.
+3. Download iDEP source code and example data files from GitHub.
 The best is to click the Clone or download button on this [page](https://github.com/iDEP-SDSU/idep).
 And unzip to a folder such as C:/IDEP.

-4. Download the most recet [database files](https://mft.sdstate.edu/public/file/3Y66fppA0Eym0G41taPtRw/data104.tar.gz) and unzip to the same folder (C:/IDEP), so that your database should be at C:/IDEP/data/data104.
+4. Download the most recent [database files](https://mft.sdstate.edu/public/file/3Y66fppA0Eym0G41taPtRw/data104.tar.gz) and unzip to the same folder (C:/IDEP), so that your database can be found at C:/IDEP/data/data104.

 5. Start Rstudio and load the ui.R and server.R scripts in the folder C:/IDEP/shinyapps/idep94.
 And then click on Run app.
 Similarily, the ShinyGO app could be started at the folder, C:/IDEP/shinyapps/go74/.